Manavr472/Dicy/README.md

 3. The dice images will animate and display random numbers.
 4. Enjoy playing the game and have fun!

-## Screenshots

-Include screenshots of your dice game here, if applicable.

 ## Technologies Used

 - HTML
 - CSS
 - JavaScript

+## Credits

+The dice images used in this game are from [Dice Roller app from Google Developer](https://github.com/google-developer-training/android-basics-kotlin-dice-roller-with-images-app-solution/raw/master/dice_images.zip).